NathanMaton/nathanmaton.github.io/jane.md

 I'm very lucky to be married to <a href='https://www.linkedin.com/in/janehustonmph'>
 Jane Huston</a>.
-She's an incredible human who leads analytics at Pinterest, bakes, knits, and is a highlight of my life.
+She's an incredible human who leads analytics at Spring Health, bakes, knits, and is a highlight of my life.